ubergeek801/ImageCooker/README.md

 * `bayer2tiff`: performs Bayer interpolation on a PPM file, treating the image as if it came from a Bayer sensor, and writes the output in TIFF format

 ## Why another raw processor?
 Even in 2003, there was no shortage of existing apps, even in the open source world, to handle raw images.
 Many of them were even more full-featured.
-But I had a few specific goals in mind when deevloping ImageCooker.
+But I had a few specific goals in mind when developing ImageCooker.
 I wanted to
 * learn the ins and outs of writing certain categories of software that I haven't dabbled in before: GIMP plugins and processing of device-specific output files;
 * play around with (by implementing myself) different Bayer interpolation algorithms; and
 * produce such a set of utilities with the explicit goal of producing source code that is well-documented enough to be understandable to others (at least to others with knowledge of C++ and/or object-oriented programming).